 PANGAEA is operated by a team of data editors, project managers, and IT specialists.
 Our editors are scientists with expertise in all fields of earth and environmental science and have a profound knowledge for the review and processing of scientific data.

-The World Data Center PANGAEA is member of the World Data System (WDS) of the International Council for Science (ICSU).
+The World Data Center PANGAEA is member of the World Data System (WDS) of the International Science Council (ISC).
 It is further hosting the World Radiation Monitoring Center (WRMC) of the Baseline Surface Radiation Network (BSRN) and as such accredited as a "Data Collection and Processing Center" (DCPC) of the World Meteorological Organisation (WMO) Information System (WIS).
+PANGAEA is a CoreTrustSeal certified repository.

 PANGAEA is hosted by the Alfred Wegener Institute, Helmholtz Center for Polar and Marine Research (AWI) and the Center for Marine Environmental Sciences, University of Bremen (MARUM).